Unethical human experimentation in the United States: Legal, academic and professional policy

-During the Nuremberg Medical Trials, several of the Nazi doctors and scientists who were being tried for their human experiments cited past unethical studies performed in the United States in their defense, namely the Chicago malaria experiments conducted by Joseph Goldberger.
-Subsequent investigation led to a report by Andrew Conway Ivy, who testified that the research was "an example of human experiments which were ideal because of their conformity with the highest ethical standards of human experimentation".
+During the Nuremberg Medical Trials, several Nazi doctors and scientists being tried for human experiments cited past unethical studies performed in the US in their defense, namely the Chicago malaria experiments conducted by Joseph Goldberger.
+Subsequent investigation led to a report by Andrew Conway Ivy, who testified that the research was "an example of human experiments which were ideal because of their conformity with the highest ethical standards of human experimentation."
 The trials contributed to the formation of the Nuremberg Code in an effort to prevent such abuses.

 A secret AEC document dated April 17, 1947, titled Medical Experiments in Humans stated: "It is desired that no document be released which refers to experiments with humans that might have an adverse reaction on public opinion or result in legal suits.
 Documents covering such fieldwork should be classified Secret."

-At the same time, the Public Health Service was instructed to tell citizens downwind from bomb tests that the increases in cancers were due to neurosis, and that women with radiation sickness, hair loss, and burned skin were suffering from "housewife syndrome".
+At the same time, the PHS was instructed to tell citizens downwind from bomb tests that the increase in cancers were due to neurosis, and that women with radiation sickness, hair loss, and burned skin were suffering from "housewife syndrome".

 In 1964, the World Medical Association passed the Declaration of Helsinki, a set of ethical principles for the medical community regarding human experimentation.

-In 1966, the United States National Institutes of Health (NIH) Office for Protection of Research Subjects (OPRR) was created.
+In 1966, the US NIH Office for Protection of Research Subjects (OPRR) was created.
 It issued its Policies for the Protection of Human Subjects, which recommended establishing independent review bodies to oversee experiments.
 These were later called institutional review boards.

 In 1969, Kentucky Court of Appeals Judge Samuel Steinfeld dissented in Strunk v.
 Strunk, 445 S.W.2d 145.
 He made the first judicial suggestion that the Nuremberg Code should be applied to American jurisprudence.

 In 1974, the National Research Act established the National Commission for the Protection of Human Subjects.
-It mandated that the Public Health Service come up with regulations to protect the rights of human research subjects.
+It mandated that the PHS come up with regulations to protect the rights of human research subjects.

-Project MKULTRA was first brought to wide public attention in 1975 by the U.S. Congress, through investigations by the Church Committee, and by a presidential commission known as the Rockefeller Commission.
+Project MKULTRA was first brought to wide public attention in 1975 by the US Congress, through investigations by the Church Committee, and by a presidential commission known as the Rockefeller Commission.

 In 1975, the Department of Health, Education and Welfare (DHEW) created regulations which included the recommendations laid out in the NIH's 1966 Policies for the Protection of Human Subjects.
-Title 45 of the Code of Federal Regulations, known as "The Common Rule", requires the appointment and use of institutional review boards (IRBs) in experiments using human subjects.
+Title 45 of the Code of Federal Regulations, known as "The Common Rule", requires the appointment and use of IRBs in experiments using human subjects.